livingdocsIO/documentation/content/reference-docs/server-extensions/server-configuration/_index.md

 }
 ```

-To not create too many connections against postgres, we suggest to use a connection pooler running using `transaction` mode.
+To not create too many connections against Postgres, we suggest to use a connection pooler running using `transaction` mode.

 Amazon, Google Cloud and other hosters also offer solutions for that.

 Self-hosted solutions could use [pgbouncer](https://www.pgbouncer.org/) or [odyssey](https://github.com/yandex/odyssey).
-We have some docker images for them in our docker registry.
+We have Docker images for them in our Docker registry.
 https://github.com/livingdocsIO/docker#livingdocsodyssey

 #### Redis Database